4 hospitalized after 2 airboats crash in West Broward

-WEST BROWARD, FLA.
-(WSVN) - Four people were left injured after two airboats crashed in Western Broward County.
+PARKLAND, FLA.
+(WSVN) - Four people were injured after two airboats crashed in the Florida Everglades in Western Broward County, causing one of them to burst into flames and sending some of the passengers into the water.

 Coral Springs-Parkland Fire Rescue units responded to the crash near the end of Loxahatchee Road, on the Broward-Palm Beach county line, at around 11 a.m., Friday.